 Fair Spinlocks

-CLH locks are the flavor of fair spinlocks I implemented for my operating system.
-Before explaining them, let’s look at a simple spinlock implementation and see why it’s unfair.
+CLH locks are the flavor of fair spinlocks I implemented for my operating system, and they simultaniously solve two issues with naive spinlocks: fairness, and cache locality.
+Before explaining them, let’s look at a simple spinlock implementation and see why these problems arise.

 Naive Spinlock